SanicTK2/iidxguide/docs/dp_middle56.md

 DP Expert
 {: .label .label-red }

 This article is for intermediate to expert DP players.
-In other words, it's for DP layers 10th dan and up.
+In other words, it's for DP players 10th dan and up.

 <details open markdown="block">
   <summary>